Martin Bramah: Early career

 Bramah met Mark E. Smith and original Fall keyboard player Una Baines towards the end of 1975; Bramah and founding bassist Tony Friel were friends with Smith's sister Barbara.
-He remained in The Fall until April 1979, having co-written most of the band's repertoire until then, including their debut album Live at the Witch Trials.
-He quit mid-tour due to tension between him and Smith.
+He remained in The Fall until April 1979, having co-written most of the band's repertoire until then, including most songs on their debut album Live at the Witch Trials.
+Bramah quit mid-tour due to tension between himself and Smith.
 Simon Ford states in "Hip Priest" that Bramah's relationship with Baines was one cause of this.
 Bramah later claimed that the band "was getting a bit dictatorial and we were just 19–20 year-old kids.
 I wanted to be wild and free and do my own thing."

 He formed the influential post-punk band Blue Orchids with Baines.
 The group had early success but went on hiatus when the couple married and had a child; they later separated.
 Bramah and Baines reformed the Blue Orchids in 1985 and released the single "Sleepytown"; two more singles in 1991 and 1992 featured a different line-up, with Bramah the only constant.

 Bramah formed Thirst in 1987 with former Fall drummer Karl Burns, bassist Lee Pickering and guitarist Carrie Lawson.
 The band were more oriented towards garage rock than the influences of his earlier post-punk bands.
 Thirst only released one EP, Riding the Times.
 In 1989, Bramah rejoined The Fall to replace Brix and contributed guitar to Extricate.
 Bramah's second tenure in The Fall lasted just over a year, as he (together with keyboardist Marcia Schofield) was sacked at the end of the Australasian tour in July 1990.
-While Mark E. Smith later cited his desire to strip down the band's sound, the actual cause behind the sackings was Smith being unhappy about Bramah and Schofield having an affair.
+While Mark E. Smith later cited his desire to strip down the band's sound from a sextet to a smaller ensemble, the actual cause behind the sackings was Smith being unhappy about Bramah and Schofield having an affair which he felt hampered their musicianship.